Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Pioneering research for chronic pain

-Our proprietary nociceptin (NOP) receptor agonists provide a unique mechanism of action for treating pain.
-They are predicted to deliver robust pain relief in a broad range of painful conditions without the side effects commonly associated with opioids.
+Our proprietary nociceptin (NOP) receptor agonists provide a unique mechanism of action for treating acute and chronic pain.
+They are hypothesised to deliver robust pain relief in a broad range of conditions without the side effects commonly associated with opioids.
+For this reason, they may provide a unique and transformative first-in-class therapy option for patients living with pain.

 NaV – Creating the next generation of non-opioid pain medicines